Annie Moore: America’s First Immigrant

 Once the boats had docked, the travelers were led to the Registry Room where doctors would check to see if they had any physical problems and officers would look over their legal paperwork to make sure everything was in order.

-Annie was soon registered and the Superintendent of Immigration, Colonel Weber, presented the youth with a shiny $10 gold coin in honor of her being the first official immigrant to be registered in America.
+Annie was soon registered and the Commissioner of Immigration, Colonel Weber, presented the youth with a shiny $10 gold coin in honor of her being the first official immigrant to be registered in America.
 Annie said that was the first United States coin she had ever seen and was the largest sum of money she had ever possessed, The New York Times reported.
 The teen promised she would never part with it and planned to keep it as a memento.

 The young immigrant later married Joseph Augustus Schayer, a son of German Catholic Immigrants who worked as a salesman at Manhattan’s Fulton Fish Market.
 The pair had at least ten children together.
-Today, there are two statues in Annie’s honor, both sculpted by Jeanne Rhynhart.
+Today, there are two statues in Annie’s honor, both sculpted by Jeanne Rynhart.
 One is located in her home country at her port of departure in the town of Cobh (formerly Queenstown) in Ireland, which depicts Annie and her two brothers.
 The other statue is at Ellis Island, Annie’s port of arrival in the USA.

 Ellis Island continued to process immigrants; between 1892 and 1954, more than 12 million people entered the United States through this center.